kmera/bulldozer/README.md

 ## Project Motivation<a name="motivation"></a>

-Using Boston Airbnb Open Data from Sept 2016 to Sept 2017, the goal of this project is to answer three business questions:

-1. What is the cost variation for homestays in Boston?
-2. How neighborhood and review scores rating relate with each other?
-3. What are the rules, facilities and room type most offered?
+As part of my journey in the field of Data Science, I chose [Blue Book for Bulldozers](https://www.kaggle.com/c/bluebook-for-bulldozers/overview/description) for prediction using Machine Learning.

+The goal of this project is to predict the sale price of a particular piece of heavy equiment at auction based on it's usage, equipment type, and configuaration.
+The data is sourced from auction result postings and includes information on usage and equipment configurations.

-The files related to this case, can be found in [Boston Airbnb Open Data in Kaggle](https://www.kaggle.com/airbnb/boston) which include:
+The data for this competition is split into three parts, and can be found [here](https://www.kaggle.com/c/bluebook-for-bulldozers/data):

-* Listings, including full descriptions and average review score
-* Reviews, including unique id for each reviewer and detailed comments
-* Calendar, including listing id and the price and availability for that day
+Train.csv is the training set, which contains data through the end of 2011.
+Valid.csv is the validation set, which contains data from January 1, 2012 - April 30, 2012 You make predictions on this set throughout the majority of the competition.
+Your score on this set is used to create the public leaderboard.
+Test.csv is the test set, which won't be released until the last week of the competition.
+It contains data from May 1, 2012 - November 2012.
+Your score on the test set determines your final rank for the competition.

 ## File Descriptions <a name="files"></a>

-There is one notebook that was developed to answer the three questions using basic Exploratory Data Analysis.
-Calendar and Listings were the csv files condidered in this case.
-Moreover, Markdown cells were used to explain the steps considered to each business question.
+There is one notebook that was developed to predict the sale price using Random Forest and Hyperparameter tuning with RandomizedSearchCV.
+Besides, Markdown cells were used to explain the steps considered not only for prediction but also for EDA.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@klever.mera/thinking-to-travel-to-boston-after-the-lockdown-f84a99ec728e).
+First, an EDA was done in order to get familiar with the datasets.
+Next, some process such as cleaning and feature engineering were needed to handle missing values (categorical and numerical).
+For modeling, Random Forests was considered to predict the price and also to improve the scores Hyperparameter tuning was also needed.
+Finally, the RMSLE (root mean squared log error) was determined as a score based on the evaluation requested in Kaggle, and a csv file which contains two columns: `SalesID` and `SalePrice` (test_predictions.csv) was generated and included in this repo.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Boston Airbnb Open Data in Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/boston).
+Must give credit to Blue Book for Bulldozers in Kaggle for the data.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/c/bluebook-for-bulldozers/overview/description).
 Otherwise, feel free to use the code here as you would like!